 Key Stage 4 at Heath Park starts in Year 9 and students choose their options in February of Year 8.
-The options process is an open process because we believe that all children should have the right to access all courses on offer and be supported to achieve, and the focus of guidance is on next steps and the development of key skills to progress.
+The options process is an open process because we believe that all children should have the right to access all courses on offer and be supported to achieve, and the focus of the guidance is on the next steps and the development of key skills to progress.

 To support positive choices, we provide:

 - Tasters sessions in subjects where there is no exposure at Key Stage 3

 - Q & A sessions with older students so that the Year 8s can get a real insight into what the subject is like

 - A parental consultation evening that engages parents and explores a range of issues with Key Stage 4 including RPA and the different qualifications on offer

 - An Options Fayre where students can discuss the nature of the course with staff